sadok1992/Rental-Application/GitCommandsInformations.md

 2) To create a new branch use (git branch "Name of the Branch")
 3) To move to another branch use (git checkout "branch name to move to")
 4) To delete a branch use (git branch -d "branch name to be deleted")
+5) To merge the different modifications in one branch to the master we need to point to the master branch then use (git merge "branch name to be merged with the master")